Best Scuba Diving Regulator: Top Rated and Reviewed Dive Regulators

 To jump to the category you are interested in, just click on the link (picks are in no particular order in each category):

-Choice #1: We will start out with the most moderately priced of this category.
+We will start out with the most moderately priced of this category.
 Our first pick for best scuba diving regulator is a Scubapro model.
+It is a different model than last year's pick (which is no longer available) but Scubapro products continue to get great reviews from users.

-The first stage has a balanced composite/stainless steel piston setup and swivels 360 degrees.
-It has 2 high pressure ports, 5 low pressure ports and is nitrox compatible.
+This model has 2 high pressure ports, 5 low pressure high flow ports and is nitrox compatible.

 Pros: